opencelium/opencelium/docs/usage/application_management.rst

 to update the element.
 To undo the selection, just press **Esc** or **5** on the keyboard.

-If you want go get a hint, just click on the |image5| icon.
+If you want to get a hint, just click on the |image5| icon.

 View Element
 =========